Lab Overview

 New Vaccine Targets to Block Transmission of Malaria by Mosquitos

-Of the two vaccines against malaria, both have <50% efficacy against severe illness, and don’t prevent transmission of the parasite that causes malaria as it cycles from mosquitos to humans.
-Kristian Swearingen in the Moritz lab, with Seattle Children’s Research Institute is accelerating vaccine developmen by identifying transmission-blocking parasite target proteins.
+Of the two vaccines against malaria, both have less than 50 percent efficacy against severe illness and don’t prevent transmission of the parasite that causes malaria as it cycles from mosquitos to humans.
+Kristian Swearingen in the Moritz Lab, with Seattle Children’s Research Institute, is accelerating vaccine development by identifying transmission-blocking parasite target proteins.

 Read Project Summary